 If you're feeling deeply unmotivated and disconnected, unable to engage in life, or in a low mood that feels inescapable no matter what you do or try, constantly tearful and worried, having problems with concentration, irritable and intolerant of others, or indecisive then you may be experiencing depression.
 Psychotherapy can help you move forward.

 Domestic Abuse and Sexual Violence

 I have many years of experience of working as a front line practitioner with women and girls affected by domestic and sexual violence.
-I aim to provide trauma focused therapy creating a therapeutic process that is reparation in nature, building trust through transparency within the client/therapist relationship.
+I aim to provide trauma-focused therapy creating a therapeutic process that is reparation in nature, building trust through transparency within the client/therapist relationship.
 I work at my client’s pace to create a safe environment where the presenting trauma can be explored.
-I will work collaboratively with you in order to restore the power and control that the abuse took way and to empower you to make your own informed life choices and not to be defined by the abuse.
+I will work collaboratively with you in order to restore the power and control that the abuse took away and to empower you to make your own informed life choices and not to be defined by the abuse.

 Intimate relationships are the source of great highs and sometimes unbearable lows, whether it is with your family, partner or friends.
 You may also be finding work colleagues difficult or be struggling to adapt to different social situations while maintaining a true sense of 'me'.
-We can explore and understand the emotional dynamic that upsets the relationships most important to you.
+We can explore and understand the emotional dynamic that upsets the relationships most important to us.

 I offer 2 different kinds of group therapy; Psychoanalytic based and CBT based.
 I explain more about each below.